 Loss of Consciousness—Loss of consciousness can occur for a few seconds or can go on for a few minutes.
 Any loss of consciousness associated with a car accident should put you on high alert that you may have suffered a concussion.

 Speech Issues—If you are slurring speech or having trouble ‘finding the right words’, it could be because you are shaken up on the heels of an accident.
-However, if this symptom continues, it could be the sign of a concussion.
+However, if this symptom continues, it could be a sign of a concussion.
 Individuals who have trouble answering basic questions should be concerned.

 Dizziness—Feeling a sense of imbalance or vertigo could be a sign of concussion.
 Temporary dizziness may be experienced directly after an accident, as a result of raised adrenaline or another bodily response; however, if the condition continues without reason, it should give cause for concern.